-A table is a collection of data about a specific topic, such as products or suppliers.
-Using a separate table for each topic means that you store that data only once, which makes your database more efficient, and reduces data-entry errors
+• table is a collection of data about a bout a specific topic, such as products or suppliers.
+Using a separate table for each topic means that you store that data only once, which makes our database more efficient, and reduces data-entry errors.